 - Secondary school teacher

-Work experience in a design-related area, through holiday work or course placements, is an essential part of the process of getting into the industry.
+Work experience in a design-related area, through holiday work or course placements, is essential for getting into the industry.
 Experience gained in the retail sector, for example, will help demonstrate your enthusiasm and commitment to the sector, as well as developing your commercial awareness.

 There may be opportunities for voluntary work in art therapy or community arts for textile design graduates.
 This will build contacts and experience and may lead to paid work.
 Extracurricular activities such as private commissions or making your own clothes will also help build up your portfolio.